sivatejaa/assignment2-thangala/README.md

 |US|Us is one of the most developed countries|40|
 |Dubai|Dubai has the tallest building called Burj Khalifa also we can go skiing in the desert|35|
 |Switzerland|Switzerland has the amazing weather, beautifull mountains and good food.|30|

+***

+## Funny Quotes

+> The difference between stupidity and genius is that genius has its limits. -*Albert Einstein*

+> The only way to keep your health is to eat what you don't want, drink what you don't like, and do what you'd rather not. -*Mark Twain*